4 Specific Language Guidelines

 3. comments;

-4. user function names and parameters names: if a code snippet creates a function as example, we can name it and their parameters in Spanish.
+4. user function names and parameters names: if a code snippet creates a function as example, we can name the function and its parameters in English.

 inside <- function(point, lower, higher) {